mikebell/mikebell.io/content/cv.md

 I've been remote working for over 6 years, taking responsibility of my own time management and ability to work with teams based anywhere in the world.
 At Hippo Digital I build infrastructure, develop software and maintain pipelines and standards for multiple teams.
 While at Convivio I regularly ran stand-ups, meetings, restrospectives and workshops.

-Outside of work I maintain my own ProxMox server in my garage where it runs Kubernetes/Docker and home automation software.
+Outside of work I maintain my own ProxMox server in my garage where it runs multiple VMs with Docker and home automation software.
 When not working I love to build Lego, design and build custom keyboards, cook and play with my cats.

 ### Employment History